Drool (film): Plot

 The audience is shown Cheb at his day job in the factory, and in a meeting with his boss we are in no subtle way led to infer that Cheb must give his boss oral sex to maintain his job.
 Cheb leaves from work early after becoming sick.
 When Cheb arrives home, angry, he discovers Anora and Imogene lip-locked in his room.
 In yet another fit of fury, Cheb produces a gun.
 Pete and Tabby come home and, alerted by the sound of struggle, watch in shock.
 In Anora's struggle to disarm him, Cheb shoots Little Pete near the head.
-Anora lets out a terrible scream snatches away the gun; she shoots Cheb five times and kills him as Imogene and Tabby gawk in horror.
+Anora lets out a terrible scream and snatches away the gun; she shoots Cheb five times and kills him as Imogene and Tabby gawk in horror.

 After making sure that Little Pete (protected by his football gear) is okay, they decide to leave town.
-Tabby grows even more disrespectful against Anora and Imogene, siding more with her deceased father.
-She secretly cries and draws a scribble of Tabby punching & strangling Princess for a bitter betrayal in spite of the death of her father.
+Tabby grows even more disrespectful against Anora and Imogene, siding more with her dead father.
+She secretly cries and draws a scribble of herself punching & strangling Princess for a bitter betrayal in spite of the death of her father.
 The next morning, after Tabby has a brief confrontation with Imogene about alerting the police, the altered family sets out on a trip, with Cheb's body in the trunk.
 They make a quick stop at a park that Tabby insists on saying goodbye to a strange rubber relic "Gully", and the journey begins.

 They make a hotel stop for the night.
-When Anora leaves to buy food, a police officer pulls her over, believing that she is selling Kathy K make-up.
+When Anora leaves to buy food, a police officer pulls her over, believing that she is selling Kathy K make-up products.
 Relieved, she provides him with a catalog.
 Anora returns with sandwiches, and Tabby throws a tantrum because she doesn't like her sandwich.
-Anora offers to take hers instead, but Tabby continues her fit and calls Anora useless amongst other things.
+Anora offers to take hers instead, but Tabby continues her fit and calls her mother useless amongst other things.
 Imogene confronts Tabby about talking to Anora so rudely.
 Tabby curses everyone in the room, angrily walks out, stealing away to sleep in Imogene's car for the night.